 Please keep in mind the following:

-- Suitable English Language Tests are TOEFL iBT, IELTS General, IELTS Academic
+- Suitable English Language Tests are TOEFL iBT, IELTS General, IELTS Academic, PTE Academic

 - Minimum scores in each modules are: